Striker1101/personal_portfolio/README.md

 ### `Requirements`

-This project is web based so all you need is a recently updated browser ans you would be good to nav through all the features of this site
+This project is web based so all you need is a recently updated browser and you would be good to nav through all the features of this site

 ### `Purpose`